Welcome to Jane's Walk Los Angeles 2017!

 Jane's Walks aren't expert tours.
 They aren't tourist tours.
 They're just people who love and know a little bit about some part of the city sharing what they know.
 Walk Leaders try not to talk too much, because walkers know things, and have insights into their neighborhoods too.
 A Jane's Walk is a chance to meet other residents, to share a walk, to share ideas, and to celebrate the culture of place.

 This year Jane's Walk Los Angeles is Fri-Sat-Sun, the 5, 6 & 7 of May.
 You can attend any walk for free.
 You can sign up to lead a walk of anyplace you know a little about.
-You can ask me any questions you can think of.
+You can ask me any questions you have about Jane's Walk.

 What Jane's Walk will you lead?